Stockholm: Theatre and music

 Distinguished among Stockholm's many theatres are the Royal Dramatic Theatre (Kungliga Dramatiska Teatern), one of Europe's most renowned theatres, and the Royal Swedish Opera, inaugurated in 1773.

-Other notable theatres are the Stockholm City Theatre (Stockholms stadsteater), the Peoples Opera (Folkoperan), the Modern Theatre of Dance (Moderna dansteatern), the China Theatre, the Göta Lejon Theatre, the Mosebacke Theatre, and the Oscar Theatre.
+Other notable theatres are the Stockholm City Theatre (Stockholms stadsteater), the Peoples Opera (Folkoperan), the Modern Theatre of Dance (Moderna dansteatern), the China Theatre, the Göta Lejon Theatre, the Southern Theatre and the Oscar Theatre.

 Premises for orchestral music and concerts include Stockholm Concert Hall where for example the yearly awarding ceremony for the Nobel prize is held, and The Berwald hall, home to the National Radio Orchestra.

-Rappers Yung Lean and Bladee were born in and are currently based in Stockholm, along with British-Swedish experimental artist and designer Ecco2K.

 Stockholm has hosted the Eurovision Song Contest three times, in 1975 at Stockholmsmässan, and in 2000 and 2016 at Globe Arena.

 Amusement park

 Gröna Lund is an amusement park located on the island of Djurgården.
 This amusement park has over 30 attractions and many restaurants.
 It is a popular tourist attraction and visited by thousands of people every day.
 It is open from the end of April to the middle of September.
 Gröna Lund also serves as a concert venue.